Looking for a one-page handout? SETD5 Syndrome: At a Glance is a printable overview. ↓ Download PDF

 In published case series, most reported SETD5 Syndrome cases have been de novo (meaning the genetic change arose spontaneously and was not passed down from either parent).
 Families may want to discuss inheritance with a genetic counselor, as each family's situation is different.

 In a minority of families, however, one parent may carry the same genetic change and pass it on to their child.
-After a SETD5 diagnosis, genetic testing of parents may be recommended to determine whether the variant is de novo or inherited, which can affect the recurrence risk for future pregnancies.
+After a SETD5 Syndrome diagnosis, genetic testing of parents may be recommended to determine whether the variant is de novo or inherited, which can affect the recurrence risk for future pregnancies.

 Recurrence risk